Skip to main content

 Watch videos to hear about what the Comparative Literary Studies Program at Northwestern University means to CLS alumni, faculty, and students!

-(triswolff@northwestern.edu), to set up an appointment to declare the major.
+To set up an appointment to declare the major, please contact the Director of Undergraduate Studies (DUS).

 Major Requirements (12 units)